opendatasoft/ods-documentation-explore-api/source/includes/v1/available_apis.md

 <aside style="border: 1px solid rgba(239, 183, 27, 0.4);background: rgba(239, 183, 27, 0.1);">
 This API is deprecated: it is still supported but you should not start a new project or a new integration with it.
-You should use <a href="https://help.opendatasoft.com/apis/ods-explore-v2/">Opendatasoft Explore API V2</a> instead.
+You should use <a href="https://help.huwise.com/apis/ods-explore-v2/">Huwise Explore API V2</a> instead.
 </aside>

-Opendatasoft datasets are accessible by developers through an HTTP REST API.
+Huwise datasets are accessible by developers through an HTTP REST API.

-The domain <https://documentation-resources.opendatasoft.com> is used to illustrate examples in the following documentation.
+The domain <https://documentation-resources.huwise.com> is used to illustrate examples in the following documentation.

 ![API Console](v1/available_apis__console.png)